Christ in Deuteronomy

 Christ Connection - The Firstborn Among Many Brethren

 Paul writes of Jesus: "For whom he did foreknow, he also did predestinate to be conformed to the image of his son, that he might be the firstborn among many brethren" (Romans 8:29).
-Jesus is the eldest, and His right is not a matter of preference or preference of favor.
+Jesus is the eldest, and His right rests on His person, confirmed by the Father.
 He inherits the double portion - all things.
 And because He holds the firstborn’s right, we are brought into the family as His brothers and sisters.
-Our standing does not depend on feeling or preference.
-It…
+Our standing depends on His unshakeable right.

 Open the chapter → - Deuteronomy 22Curated

-Deuteronomy 22 opens with a command that the Lord Himself would one day draw out into a parable: Thou shalt not see thy brother’s ox or his sheep go astray, and hide thyself from them: thou shalt in any case bring them again unto thy brother… thou mayest not hide thyself (vv.
+Deuteronomy 22 opens with a command the Lord Himself would one day draw out into a parable: Thou shalt not see thy brother’s ox or his sheep go astray, and hide thyself from them… thou mayest not hide thyself (vv.
 1, 3).
-This is the law of active neighbour-love, the very thing the priest and the Levite failed when they passed by on the other side - and the very thing the Samaritan did when he had compass…
+This is active neighbour-love, the very thing the priest and the Levite failed when they passed by on the other side , and the very thing the Samaritan did when he had compassion and came where the wounded man was (Luke 10:31-34).
+It is the heart of…

 Open the chapter → - Deuteronomy 23Curated